Evaluating LLM-Driven Summarisation of Parliamentary Debates with Computational Argumentation: Formally Representing Parliamentary Debates and Summaries

-Table \ref{tab:example} shows that the strengths in $\QBAF_b^*$ are consistent with those in $\QBAF$, while, again, $\QBAF_a^*$ violates the property for $x_1^p$.
+Table \ref{tab:example} shows that the strengths in $\QBAF_b^*$ are consistent with those in $\QBAF$, while, again, $\QBAF_a^*$ performs poorly in the metric for $x_1^p$ since its strength reflects net support, rather than the net opposition it receives in $\QBAF$.

-Our final property is a little stricter, checking the number of proposal arguments in the summary that maintain their original strength within a specified error, assessing the accuracy of the summarised proposal arguments' strengths.
+Our final metric is a little stricter, checking the number of proposal arguments in the summary that maintain their original strength within a specified error, assessing the accuracy of the summarised proposal arguments' strengths.
+While we expect some variance in these strengths given that a summary cannot contain all arguments, the error $\epsilon$ should be selected carefully to provide suitable limits.